List of Modern Family characters: Haley Dunphy

-Haley Gwendolyn Dunphy (Sarah Hyland) (born December 10, 1993) is the elder daughter of Claire and Phil, who is portrayed as the stereotypical teenager.
+Haley Gwendolyn Dunphy (Sarah Hyland) (born December 10, 1993) is the eldest daughter of Claire and Phil, who is portrayed as a stereotypical teenager.
 At the start of the series, Haley is a high school sophomore.
 Haley is depicted as being a flirt, who focuses more on social status than studies.
 She is a little naive, especially when it comes to arguing with her parents.

 Sarah Hyland portrayed Haley Dunphy, one of the daughters.

 She is concerned about her social standing at school, including her sex life, and is frequently embarrassed by her parents' conduct.
 Haley contemplates moving in with Dylan before learning that she got into college in the final episode of the third season.
 After a run-in with the law on campus in Season 4, she is expelled from college and moves back into the Dunphy home.
 She begins a fashion blog and goes to community college to study business and photography, eventually showing and selling her photos in an exhibit.
 In Season 6, she gets a job working for fashion designer Gavin Sinclair as his assistant, doing some of her design work.
 In season 9, episode 13, she starts working at a lifestyle company called Nerp.

-Throughout Season 6, Haley develops feelings for Jay and Gloria's hired nanny, Andy, with whom she comes to spend much of her time and with whom she begins a relationship in "White Christmas."
+Throughout Season 6, Haley develops feelings for Jay and Gloria's hired male nanny, Andy, with whom she comes to spend much of her time and with whom she begins a relationship in "White Christmas".
 At the end of Season 7, Andy is offered a job in his hometown in Utah and initially turns it down, but Haley encourages him to pursue it, insisting that they will figure out a way to be together.
 As they say goodbye at the airport, she admits that Andy is the first man she has ever really loved.
 As of "Weathering Heights," she is dating weatherman Rainer Shine, though they break up later in the season after he proposed, and they both realized they weren't ready.
 In season 9's "In Your Head," she starts dating Dr. Arvin Fennerman, Alex's astrophysics teacher at Caltech.
 However, a divorced Dylan reappears in the season 10 premiere and confesses that he is still in love with her and wants to be worthy.
 They sleep together, and Haley finds herself in love with both men.
 Later that season in "Torn Between Two Lovers," she finally decides Dylan is "the one" and breaks up with Arvin.

-In the episode "Did the Chicken Cross the Road?", she finds out she is pregnant.
+In the episode "Did the Chicken Cross the Road?", she finds out she is pregnant with Dylan's baby.
 In the episode "Can't Elope," she marries Dylan.
 In the episode "A Year of Birthdays," she gives birth to twins, Poppy and George.
 In the series finale, the new family moves into Mitch and Cam's former duplex.